Shoh4g/PlayandLearn/README.md

 ## Non-Standard C/C++ Libraries:

 * #include <time.h> : Used to initialize seed of srand to current time
-* #include <unistd.h> : Used to impliment sleep and usleep functions in the game if you are using linux   operating system
+* #include <unistd.h> : Used to implement sleep and usleep functions in the game if you are using linux  operating system
-* #include <windows.h> : if you are using this program on windows because it is recuired for sleep function
+* #include <windows.h> : if you are using this program on windows because it is required for sleep function.
+However, this game won't work on windows as some other changes had to be made for it to be compaitable in windows.

 _____________________________________________________________________________________________________________________________________________________________________